Guide

 -3 pts

-Your league admin may have customised these values.
-Check the Admin → Settings page to see the exact rules for your league.
+A penalty scored counts as a regular goal — there is no separate rule for it.
+Your league admin may have customised any of these values; check Admin → Settings for the exact rules in your league.

 06 · Transfers

 During the season, managers can improve their squads by bidding on free agents — players not owned by anyone in the league.
-Transfers use a sealed bid system: all bids are private until the window closes.
+Transfers use a private bid system: all bids are hidden until the window closes.

 Transfer budget

-Each manager starts with a separate transfer budget (e.g. £30M).
-This is entirely separate from the auction budget and is the only money you can use for in-season transfers.
+Each manager starts with a separate transfer budget (e.g. £30M), distinct from any draft budget.
+This is the only money you can use for in-season transfers.
 Winning bids are deducted from this budget; losing bids cost nothing.

 The admin opens transfer windows at their discretion — typically once a week or between gameweeks.
 Each window has an opening and closing time.
 Here's the process: